tareknowshin/Undergrad-Student-Project-I/README.md

 # Undergrad-Student-Project
-Back in 2019, I helped two undergrad stutdent in collecting, and analyizing their project data along with our suprevisor Rajib Kanti Roy.
-We, then, done it in SPSS.
-After learning R, I have analyzed and  visualized some part of that project.
+Back in 2019, I helped two undergrad student in collecting, and analyzing their B.Sc. project data along with our suprevisor Rajib Kanti Roy.
+We done it in SPSS.
+After learning R, I have analyzed and visualized some part of that project for my own practice.